chohner/m4l-SSR-Remote/README.md

     	ts.setFailureCallback(this, "failure");
 }
 ```

+Please be aware that this does change the default behaviour of net.tcp.send.
+To reverse the line ending to the systems default, simply remove the pre-compiled files and restore the original files or remove the inserted line and recompile.
+A restart of Max might be required

 ### Enabling audio
 To route audio from Live to SSR, you need to add live input sources to SSR.
 A possible source declaration may look like this: